 Charlotte Sometimes is a searing relationship drama that examines some hot-button issues facing Asian Americans today, including Asian vs. Western masculinity, intra-Asian dating, and interracial dating.
 “The film confronts some intimate situations with an honest, sometimes painfully honest approach,” Byler said back in 2002 when the film premiered.
 “Both Asians and non-Asians have questioned my reasons for making the film.
 Even when I tell them I’m half Chinese, they still ask for justification.”

-Don’t miss it on Cinema Asian America this month.
+Don’t personal injury attorney boca it on Cinema Asian America this month.